joeystevens00/CLI-Shortcuts/README.md

 *{}* - The current iterable
 *{basename}* - If the iterable is a filename this will contain the basename of that filename
 *{ext}* - If the iterable is a filename this will contain the extension of that filename
+*{dirname}* - If the iterable is a filename this will contain the path of that filename (if provided in the iterable)